 Members of the Reserve and National Guard not on full-time active duty must register.

 Men who would be classified as Conscientious Objectors if they were drafted must register with Selective Service.
 If a draft is authorized and they are called, they would have the opportunity to file a claim for exemption from military service based upon their religious or moral objection to war.

-US citizens or immigrants who are born male and changed their gender to female are still required to register.
-Individuals who are born female and changed their gender to male are not required to register.
+US citizens or immigrants who are assigned male at birth and changed their gender to female are still required to register.
+Individuals who are assigned female at birth and changed their gender to male are not required to register.

 OPM notes that “transgender” refers to people whose gender identity and/or expression is different from the sex assigned to them at birth (e.g. the sex listed on an original birth certificate).
 The OPM Guidance further explains that the term “transgender woman” is typically used to refer to someone who was assigned the male sex at birth but who identifies as a female.
 Likewise, OPM provides that the term “transgender man” typically is used to refer to someone who was assigned the female sex at birth but who identifies as male.

-NOTE: Transgender students are welcome to call us at 888-655-1825 regarding their registration requirements if they are unclear about how they should answer Question 21 or Question 22 on the FAFSA, or need a status information letter from Selective Service that clarifies whether or not they are exempt from the registration requirement.
+NOTE: Transgender students are welcome to call us at 888-655-1825 regarding their registration requirements if they need a status information letter from Selective Service that clarifies whether or not they are exempt from the registration requirement.
 Individuals who have changed their gender to male will be asked to complete a Status Information Letter (SIL) request form and provide a copy of their birth certificate.
-Keep your original SIL and send copies to financial aid institutions if needed.
+Keep your original SIL and send copies to state-based financial aid institutions if needed.